dianadesiree/system-automation-scripts/README.md

 The interactive app will:

 1. Ask which folder you want to organize
-2. Ask whether you want to organize by date
+2. Ask whether you want to organize files by date
 3. Confirm the selected settings
 4. Organize the folder contents
 5. Save statistics to `organization_stats.json`